 Where projects fail

 Document format variability is the main risk.
-If vendors submit bids in 12 different formats, an extraction system needs to handle all 12 accurately before it is useful.
-This is solvable but requires investment in validation data before deployment.
-For mission-critical decisions – invoices triggering payment disputes, lease terms triggering legal obligations – accuracy thresholds need to be defined and validated rigorously, not assumed.
+If inputs arrive in many different formats, an extraction system needs to handle all of them accurately before it is useful.
+This is solvable, but only if validation data is part of the rollout.
+For workflows tied to payments or legal obligations, accuracy thresholds need to be defined and validated, not assumed.

 💡 Arsum builds custom AI automation solutions tailored to your business needs.